-However, the RL based approaches requires a complex training module which should have high computational capacity support frequent updates of the RL.
-This increases the need for extensive real time training data.
-To address these limitations in specific scenarios (Eg- Post disaster), the authors in \cite{ref29} introduce a traffic control strategy that configures a gNB based on Narrow band Internet of Things (NB-IoT) principles for Low Power Wide Area Networks (LPWANs).
+However, the RL based approaches require a complex training module which should have high computational capacity to support frequent updates of the RL.
+This increases the need for extensive real-time training data.
+To address these limitations in specific scenarios (e.g., post disaster), the authors in \cite{ref29} introduce a traffic control strategy that configures a gNB based on narrowband Internet of Things (NB-IoT) principles for Low Power Wide Area Networks (LPWANs).
 This approach is specifically designed for UAV-assisted IoT applications involving small data transmissions, extended battery life, and wide-area coverage, rather than general high-throughput communication services.
 Unlike the RL-based scheduling, the proposed deterministic scheduling framework avoids stochastic decision-making, making UAV traffic more predictable and easier to manage.
 The algorithm acquires channel parameters such as line-of-sight conditions and link quality, identifies service types, applies beamforming, and performs resource optimization to maintain quality-of-service (QoS).
-This framework is further integrated with mmWave and massive MIMO technologies to enhance coverage.
-Besides, UAV coverage zones are also formulated using graph theory (Graph theory is used as a modeling and optimization tool).
+This framework is further integrated with millimeter wave (mmWave) and massive multiple-input and multiple-output (MIMO) technologies to enhance coverage.
+UAV coverage zones are also formulated using graph theory, which is used as a modeling and optimization tool.
 Simulation-based evaluations are conducted to assess the throughput performance.